SoundScapeRenderer/ssr/doc/manual/browser-gui.rst

 Using the SSR's :doc:`network-websocket`, it is possible to control the SSR from an off-the-shelf web browser.
-Just make sure the SSR is running (with the WebSocket feature enabled) and visit the URL http://localhost:9422.
+Just make sure the SSR has been started with the ``--websocket-server`` option and visit the URL http://localhost:9422.

 If you just want to test the WebSocket connection,